nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
     * Mac Users are encouraged to use to use the Azul build of OpenJDK11 version found [here](https://www.azul.com/downloads/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx).
-    * Do choose the `JDK FX` version and not any other version.
+    * Choose the `JDK FX` version and not any other version.

 1. Download the latest `Paidlancers.jar` from [here](https://github.com/AY2223S2-CS2103T-T11-3/tp/releases).